Start Your Missouri LLC

 After the name reservation has been accepted, you have 60 days of exclusivity to the name.
 No one else can use the name while the reservation is active.
 The reservation can be renewed or extended for two more sixty-day periods, which gives you a total of 180 days for the name reservation.
 However, if you fail to formalize the reservation after the third 60-day period expires, you will be barred from reserving that particular name permanently.

-File a DBA (If opting for one)
+File a Fictitious Name or DBA (If opting for one)

 Missouri terms a DBA, or Doing Business As, as a fictitious name, and getting one is optional for your LLC.
 A fictitious name is used when you don’t want to use the legal or true name of your LLC as part of the course of doing business.
-Suppose you decide that you want to “mask” your business under a DBA.
+Suppose you decide that you want to “mask” your business under a DBA for branding purposes.
 In that case, you have to register the name with the Office of Secretary of State by filing a registration form and mail or deliver the form in-person with a filing fee of $7.00 to the SoS office in Jefferson City or any Corporate Division branch office.

 In order to register a DBA, you’ll need the following information: